sipcapture/paStash/README.md

 Configuration formats
 ---

-There are two format for configuration.
+There are two formats for configuration.
 The legacy format uses urls.
 The new one is identical to the [logstash config format](https://www.elastic.co/guide/en/logstash/current/configuration.html).

 Note : multiple configuration files can be used in parallel with the ``--config_dir`` switch.